devster19/line-bot-with-ex10/README.md

-# line-bot-nodejs-starter
+# line-bot-nodejs-starter + EX10 Chat Center
-starter point to create new line bot project
+Connecting Node.js Line Bot to EX10 Chat Center Platform - A Simple Demo

 ## How it work
 Start express server to handle webhook from LINE